Charles Muir Campbell: Illinois: 1840 to his death in 1874 (A new beginning)

 Having been well educated in one of the best college prep schools in New Jersey, Charles Muir Campbell was a bit of a scholar as well as businessman turned farmer.
 He moved to the newly booming capital of Springfield, Illinois, with his second wife, Rebecca, and her children from her previous marriage.
 At the age of 70 (?), they lived for a year in the American (?)
-Hotel in downtown Springfield with her schoolage children.
+Hotel in downtown Springfield with her school-age children.
 Charles Muir Campbell was a justice of the peace in Springfield, Illinois, until his death in 1874.
 His offices were on a corner about a block from the old train station and Capitol building.